poburka/scorekeeper/README.md

 The required columns in a scoresheet currently have limited flexibility – see documentation for the individual functions for details on these limitations.
 I anticipate adding additional functionality in the future.
-Enter `NA` for any elements that are unnecessary for a given operation.

 ## Operations